-Parents may send money weekly, bi-weekly, or monthly.
+Parents and students can also see menus, set restrictions/reminders/automatic payments, or apply for free or reduced meals.
 The money will be credited to your debit account and each lunch the child eats will be automatically deducted.
 The following list may help determine the preferred method of payment.
-Milk is \$0.35.
-Breakfast is \$1.25, and lunch is \$2.50.
+Milk is \$0.45.
+Breakfast is \$1.50, and lunch is \$2.85.